-When viewed in isolation, both options may have merits and limitations – when considered relative to the strategy that the firm is pursuing, there may be a clear winner – the option that best aligns with the strategy of the company.
+When viewed in isolation, both options may have merits and limitations, but when considered relative to the strategy that the firm is pursuing, there may be a clear winner – the option that best aligns with the strategy of the company.

 As well as helping decide on tough decisions, referring back to the strategy is also important because it helps keep decision-making consistent.
 Making independent decisions without consideration of how they will impact the broad approach that the company is taking runs the risk that the firm starts to lose its focus.
-Multiple separate decisions are made, that each on their face seemed to make sense, but overall feels inconsistent, and do not reinforce one another.
+Multiple separate decisions are made, that each on their face seemed to make sense, but overall are inconsistent do not reinforce one another.

 Summary: In tough decisions, refer back to your strategy